Lower Limestone Coast Water Allocation Plan

 A groundwater modelling project has been completed for the Kingston Confined Aquifer Management Area.
 This fulfils a commitment by the SE NRM Board outlined in the Lower Limestone Coast Water Allocation Plan.
 The project has resulted in a report which models a range of extraction scenarios to examine the impact of different levels of extraction on the confined aquifer.
 This work has been undertaken to assist determining the amount of water to be allocated from the confined aquifer to ensure long-term sustainable use.

 You can view the report, South East confined aquifer modelling investigations - Kingston groundwater management area, online.
 We have also prepared an information sheet which summarises the outcome of the project.

 Inter - Management Area Trade

-As of 1 July 2016, in accordance with the Lower Limestone Coast Water Allocation Plan, water allocations can be transferred or traded either permanently or temporarily across Management Area boundaries.
+In accordance with the Lower Limestone Coast Water Allocation Plan, water allocations may be transferred or traded either permanently or temporarily between many Management Area boundaries.

 Amendments to the Lower Limestone Coast WAP

 Find out more about the amendments to the Lower Limestone Coast WAP